 I fell asleep and the first “heat” in the hot flash dash began within the hour.
 I woke with a start with my heart beating fast and my cheeks flushed.
 I began my first trick — I shot my arms above my head, blankets twisting and pillows flying.
 Shaun White may have invented the Double McTwist 1260 but it’s nothing compared to my signature move – the McSteamy Twist 1958 – in honor of the year I was born.
 My feet did a rapid double toe loop as they kicked out from under the heavy down blanket searching for cooler air.
 Then it was time for the Bi-athalon, or as I will rename it – the Bath-alon.
 My feet hit the floor while one eye remained closed.
 My arms reached ahead of me feeling for open closet doors and other obstacles as I stumbled to the bathroom for a 2-yard dash.
 I reached the toilet, turned and stuck the landing.
 The toilet seat lid was in the correct position – extra points for that.
 Aim, shoot, flush – I hit all 3 marks.
 Heady with victory I made my way back to the bed in the dark.

 That’s when tragedy struck.
 Hopes were dashed.
 I stepped on a glossy magazine, and speed skating I did a spontaneous triple lutz, taking a slide along the carpet, going airborne, and doing a face plant in the snowy white carpet.

 I got up and made it back to the bed.
 There were no cheering crowds, no medal ceremony, and fortunately no embarrassment as the only judge (my husband) slept through it all.
 But I can try again tomorrow…And many nights after that.
 Because according to my team doctor who knows about these things — these games will continue long after the closing ceremonies at Sochi.

-My observations, complaints and musings on motherhood, midlife, husbands, relationships, and life
+My observations, complaints and musings on motherhood, midlife, family and relationships

 Musings from a Food Shopper Extraordinaire